-Returning ‘GMA’ Anchor Michael Strahan Charms In Houston, After Refusing To Return From Greek Yacht Trip Early
+Returning ‘GMA’ Anchor Michael Strahan Charms In Houston After Refusing To Return From Greek Yacht Trip Early

 — Good Morning America (@GMA) September 5, 2017

 Did you see Michael Strahan’s return on Good Morning America?
-Did you feel his presence was missing from the reporting during the Hurricane Harvey reporting, or do you think that it was fine that he finished his Greek vacation?
+Did you feel his presence was missing from the reporting of the destruction of Hurricane Harvey, or do you think that it was fine that he finished his Greek vacation?
 Please share your thoughts below.

 [Featured Image by Mike Coppola/Getty Images]